Snowflake-Labs/sfquickstarts/site/devlabs/time_series_forecasting_with_zepl.md

 * `initial`: This is the time window to use for training.
 We are training on 6,570 days worth of data (18 years).
 * `horizon`: This is the time window to make predictions over.
 We will use 30 days worth of adjusted close values to predict and compare our results to the actual adjusted close values.
 * `period`: This is the time window to skip over between prediction windows (`horizon`).
-Setting this to 90 days allows us to make one set of prediction every quarter.
+Setting this to 90 days allows us to make one set of predictions every quarter.
 * `parallel`: Cross-validation can be CPU intensive, so we will try to multiple CPUs to reduce overall run time.

 ### Cross-Validation Results